Taming Latency and Bandwidth: A Theoretical Framework and Adaptive Algorithm for Communication-Constrained Training: Abstract

 \section{Abstract}

-Distributed machine learning in high end-to-end latency and low, varying bandwidth network environments undergoes severe throughput degradation.
-Due to its low communication requirements, distributed SGD (D-SGD) remains the mainstream optimizer in such challenging networks, but it still suffers from significant throughput reduction.
-To mitigate these limitations, existing approaches typically employ gradient compression and delayed aggregation to alleviate low bandwidth and high latency, respectively.
-To address both challenges simultaneously, these strategies are often combined, introducing a complex three-way trade-off among compression ratio, staleness (delayed synchronization steps), and model convergence rate.
-To achieve the balance under varying bandwidth conditions, an adaptive policy is required to dynamically adjust these parameters.
-Unfortunately, existing works rely on static heuristic strategies due to the lack of theoretical guidance, which prevents them from achieving this goal.
-This study fills in this theoretical gap by introducing a new theoretical tool, decomposing the joint optimization problem into a traditional convergence rate analysis with multiple analyzable noise terms.
-We are the first to reveal that staleness exponentially amplifies the negative impact of gradient compression on training performance, filling a critical gap in understanding how compressed and delayed gradients affect training.
-Furthermore, by integrating the convergence rate with a network-aware time minimization condition, we propose \sysname, which dynamically adjusts the compression ratio and staleness based on the real-time network condition and training task. \sysname\ achieves up to $5.07\times$ and $1.37\times$ speed-ups over D-SGD and static strategy in high-latency and low, varying bandwidth networks, respectively.
+Regional energy caps limit the growth of any single data center used for large-scale model training.
+This single-center training paradigm works when model size remains manageable, but exponential growth in the model size and computational demand challenges it.
+A natural alternative is to distribute training across multiple data centers over wide-area networks.
+This pools distributed resources, but suffers from high latency and low, time-varying bandwidth, sharply reducing throughout.
+Employing jointly gradient compression and delayed aggregation can alleviate communication problems, but introduces a complex three-way trade-off among compression ratio, staleness (delayed synchronization steps), and convergence rate.
+Existing work lacks theoretical guidance and can only propose fixed strategies, insensitive to computation and communication conditions.
+We address this with a new theoretical tool, decomposing the joint optimization problem into a traditional process plus multiple analyzable noise terms.
+Our analysis yields the first convergence rate for this setting and shows that increasing staleness exponentially amplifies the detrimental effect of compression.
+Leveraging these insights, we propose \sysname, which dynamically selects the compression ratio and staleness based on the real-time communication and computation conditions. \sysname\ achieves up to $5.07\times$ and $1.37\times$ speed-ups over distributed SGD and static strategy in high-latency and low, varying bandwidth networks, respectively.